A simple look into the Profession of A Security Guard

 The Law and Security Personnel

 When we talk about security personnel and the law, the security guard/officer has the same powers as a "citizen".
 No more No less.
-Security personnel is hired to protect people and property.
+Security personnel are hired to protect people and property.
 The authority they have is given to them by the client.
 If a client wants you to arrest and detain individuals, the security officer must be trained in how to make an arrest.

 There are different rules to follow when you are a citizen making a "citizen arrest".
 Mainly the crime has to be done IN YOUR PRESENCE.
 90% of Security personnel will not be arresting people.